paramedicjack/shark-dgen/README.md

 3. Verify that the dissector looks how it should in the Dissector tab
 4. Press Save As... to export the dissector.
 Place it in the wireshark Lua plugins directory.

+### Export table as CSV

+1. Create table using the field prompts
+2. Click the export table button
+3. Save as .csv file

+The tables can now be edited in excel or a CSV editor and imported later.

+### Import as CSV

+Note: table must be in the same format it was exported in.
+I recommend exporting a table to use as a template

+1. Click the import button
+2. Open the .csv file

+The table will be filled.
+The column headers will be overwritten with numbers - this is a known bug.

 ## Features

 | Feature  | Status | Version |